0xjba/WhatsAuto/README.md

 kit.sendwhatmsg(phone, quote ,hour, minutes)
 ```

-The Data retrieved from the API, is stored in Variables & then the `pywhatkit` module utilizes this data to send the messages.
+The Data retrieved from the API, is stored in Variables & then the `pywhatkit` module utilizes this data to send the messages 💬.
-Message can be sent through `pywhatkit` using `pywhatkit.sendwhatmsg("+919*********","Hello World",15,00)` command.
-But the module requires the end user to manually code & enter the input data required for sending messages, To avoid this we can store the data in a variable (phone, hour, & time) & ask from the end user making it easy to use program.
+Message 💬 can be sent through `pywhatkit` using `pywhatkit.sendwhatmsg("+919*********","Hello World",15,00)` command.
+But the module requires the end user to manually code & enter the input data required for sending messages 💬, To avoid this we can store the data in a variable (phone, hour, & time) & ask from the end user making it easy to use program.
 The necessary instructions for the user are given by printing the sentences using `print` function.

 ## ⚡ What's next?

-Now that you know how to build & automate sending WhatsApp messages, try sending messages to your friends and family, and also use different JSON APIs to send different information through Whatsapp.
+Now that you know how to build & automate sending WhatsApp messages 💬, try sending messages 💬 to your friends and family, and also use different JSON APIs to send different information through Whatsapp.
 This Program can be developed in various ways & integrated with other services to make life easy.

 Here are some you can get your hands dirty with 👇